 - After dark, the glasses must still be worn under fluorescent lighting, but are not necessary outside or with incandescent lamps.

 - Wear fully covering clothing outdoors and if near a window indoors, i.e. hats, long sleeves and skirts or trousers.

-- Apply sunscreen to all uncovered skin after treatment.
+- Apply sunscreen to all uncovered skin after a treatment.

-- In some circumstances polarized or prescription glasses may be suitable; they must cut out all UV radiation however.
+- In some circumstances polarised or prescription glasses may be suitable; they must cut out all UV radiation.
 You can use clear perspex glasses indoors.

 - Arrange to be seen regularly by your dermatologist.